iamyounix/msimagb460_tomahawk/README.md

 - [Dortania](https://dortania.github.io/OpenCore-Install-Guide/) Getting Started. <sup>Get Started</sup>
 - Checkout latest [post](https://dortania.github.io), news and update directly from the developer. <sup>Announcement</sup>

 > **Note**: This EFI has been tested on Linux, MacOS, and Windows.
 Due to 'If(_OSI("Darwin"))' is injected before 'PCI0,' importantpatched devices only works on macOS.
 Other than that, Windows and Linux will not be affected.
 No BSOD on Windows!.
-This is what we want...
+This is what we want.
+Check example below:

 **Example:**